dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kyma.md

             - All released versions can be found [here](https://github.com/eclipse/dirigible/releases/).
             - All Eclipse Dirigible Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).

-    - Navigate to your Kyma dashboard and select the **default** namespace.
+    - Navigate to your Kyma dashboard and select the "default" namespace.

     - Click on the **Deploy new resource** button and select the `deployment.yaml` file.

+    !!!
+Note
-        > _Alternatively the `kubectl -f deployment.yaml` could be used to deploy the resources._
+		Alternatively the `kubectl -f deployment.yaml` could be used to deploy the resources.

 1. Create XSUAA service instance:

-    - From the Kyma dashboard, go to `Service Management -> Catalog`.
+    - From the Kyma dashboard, go to **Service Management** **&rarr;** **Catalog**.
-    - Find the `Authorization & Trust Management` service.
+    - Find the Authorization & Trust Management service.
     - Create new service instance.
     - Provide the following additional parameters.